-There could be more values which depend on the type of the application and the term used to denote them.
-Keep in mind your ultimate goal must be to find out all the dynamic values which cause the failure of the script and correlate them.
+There could be more values that depend on the type of application and the term used to denote them.
+Keep in mind your ultimate goal must be to find out all the dynamic values that cause the failure of the script and correlate them.
 Now, the next question arises “HOW?”

 In LoadRunner, there are two methods to correlate the dynamic values which are: